 Head lice are tiny six-legged invertebrates that live on a person’s scalp.
-These lice lay tiny, oval-shaped eggs on hair shafts close to the scalp.
-The eggs of head lice are known as nits.
+Nits are the tiny, oval-shaped eggs that head lice hatch from.

 This article explores the differences between nits and lice and how to prevent them.
 It also answers some common questions about them.